rust-lang/reference/src/procedural-macros.md

 }
 ```

-And then using said derive mode:
+And then using said derive macro:

 ```rust,ignore
 extern crate proc_macro_examples;